 Let the pancake cook for a few minutes until small bubbles appear on the surface.
 Flip the pancake and cook for a minute or so.

-Step 5 - Add a Sprinkle of Fruit and Enjoy a Tasty Breakfast
+Step 5 - Add a Sprinkle of Fruit, and Enjoy!

 Place on a plate and repeat until you have used up all of the bowls of batter and have more than one stack of pancakes.
 Sprinkle a handful of fresh fruit of similar colours to the pancakes and serve with plain yoghurt or honey.